jig/myubuntu/README.md

 On Ubuntu 20.04 LTS you must skip this step as the support is already installed on the Desktop base distribution.

+# Hyper-V

+This script has been tested with Ubuntu 18.04.3 LTS Desktop on Microsoft Hyper-V.

 ## note

 `install.sh` script (was) based on [robbyrussell/oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)